wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

 ##### 82 Procuring and assisting desertion

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $2,000 who, in New Zealand or elsewhere,---
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $2,000 who, in New Zealand or elsewhere,---

     *   (a) intentionally or recklessly procures or persuades any member of the Armed Forces to desert or absent himself or herself without leave; or